Vail Daily travel feature: Fort Collins’ craft culture

-FORT COLLINS — With 15 breweries (and three more on the way), Fort Collins has long been synonymous with craft beer.
-That reputation still stands, and it has also paved the way for a larger craft culture that’s flourishing.
-You can find small batch chocolate, hard cider made from apple trees growing in residents’ backyards, wine from nearby vineyards and even terrific locally-made hot sauce.
-In short, there’s a lot to eat, drink, experience and enjoy in this charming college town, making it a worthwhile destination for a weekend getaway and Christmas shopping destination.
+FORT COLLINS — With 15 breweries (and three more on the way) Fort Collins has long been synonymous with craft beer.
+That reputation still stands, and it’s also paved the way for a larger craft culture that’s flourishing.
+You can find small batch chocolate, hard cider made from apple trees growing in resident’s backyards, wine from nearby vineyards and even terrific locally-made hot sauce.
+In short, there’s a lot to eat, drink, experience and enjoy in this charming college town, making it a worthwhile destination for a weekend getaway.

 SASSY (HOT) SAUCE